 Partnering Near River pasture raised heritage pork and field grown vegetables will be other award winning fare from Burrawong Gaian poultry along with a few newer producers from the Mid North Coast.

-Matched wines from Tamburlaine Organic wines will be offered along with local craft beer and cider.
+Matched wines from Tamburlaine Organic wines were offered along with local craft beer and cider.

 It all started with Breakfast in the Beds, our first on farm event in 2012 that allowed us to open Near River to our community and have them enjoy a meal on the farm right next to where the food had been grown – truly authentic paddock to plate dining.
 Following it’s success, Eric Robinson from The Other Chef took up the challenge, and Meals in the Fields was born, an annual celebration of local, ethically raised produce from our farm and other artisan producers from region.
 Each year has built on the previous, and with all events selling out, the call has been heeded and Meals in the Fields is now held more often.